raygard/raygard.github.io/_posts/2022-08-26-diff-LCS-Hunt-Szymanski-Kuo-Cross.md

 I find that this runs quite a bit faster than HS in most cases.
 Since Kuo/Cross do not mention the extraneous creations of the *dmatch* nodes, they don't mention the space wasted that was mentioned by the Hunt/McIlroy paper, but I'm pretty sure the extra node creation and cleanup account for much of the performance difference.

 How many "extra" *dmatch* nodes does HS create?
 Comparing source files of 963 and 798 lines, KC created 877 nodes while HS created 4146!
 Not a small difference.
-Comparing two files of about 5 MB, KC created 46010362 notes while HS created 259351879, about 5.6 times as many.
+Comparing two files of about 5 MB, KC created 46010362 nodes while HS created 259351879, about 5.6 times as many.

 Note that the handling of the *dmatch* nodes will cause some nodes to have no pointer to them, so you'll need to have a strategy for freeing them if you need to free them.
 In my demo programs I added a pointer to each node and keep all the nodes in that chain, so after recovering the LCS matches I walk that chain and free the memory.